HL7/davinci-epdx/input/pagecontent/handlingdataprovenance.md

 Provenance requirements for the Payer Community may be a super-set of those of the Provider-focused Argonaut community.

-Health Plans SHALL accept and retain Provenance records received with data based on Member-authorized Payer-to-Payer exchange.
+Health Plans SHOULD accept and retain Provenance records received with data based on Member-authorized Payer-to-Payer exchange.

 Health Plans SHOULD accept and retain Provenance records received with data from  sources other than Member-authorized Payer-to-Payer exchange.